 - Effortlessly Adapts to Change

-Agile development methodology is very accepting of any incoming changes that incorporate changes effortlessly.
+The agile development methodology is very accepting of any incoming changes that incorporate changes effortlessly.
 New requests or prioritized features can be picked from the backlog for the next sprint making the client happy.

 - Produces High Quality